webpro-nl/knip/README.md

 }
 ```

-They can also be configured per workspace (except for `ignoreWorkspaces`).
+These can also be configured per workspace (except for `ignoreWorkspaces`).

 ## Now what?